Hundreds queue up as Latvia offers walk-in AstraZeneca shots

 Latvia is now vaccinating people over 65 and those with chronic illnesses, but many do not show up when told they will be given AstraZeneca.

-Denmark this week became the first country to stop using AstraZeneca altogether, as European officials investigate reports of rare blood clots.
-Many countries have resumed using the shot, with some restricting it to certain age groups, mostly those aged above 50 or above 60. read more

-“We queued two and half hours before opening, around 6:30 in the morning, because this is the only way out of this for us,” Riga resident Vladlens Kovalenvs told Reuters at a converted convention centre in they city.
+“We queued two and half hours before opening, around 6:30 in the morning, because this is the only way out of this for us,” Riga resident Vladlens Kovalevs told Reuters at a converted convention centre in the city.

 Partly due to hesitancy over AstraZeneca, Latvia has been lagging in vaccination, with only 7.8% of adults getting at least a single dose by Sunday, the worst result in the European Union, according to European Centre for Disease Control and Prevention.